DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 Now we can add some records into the database.

-The Entity Framework can automatically create a database when application runs.
+The Entity Framework can automatically create a database when an application runs.
 We should specify that a database should be dropped and re-created whenever the model changes.

 First, we should create a database initializer.
-For this purpose, we need to add a new class in the *App_Start* folder that will be inherited from the DropCreateDatabaseIfModelChanges class.
+For this purpose, we need to add a new class in the *App_Start* folder that will be inherited from the *DropCreateDatabaseIfModelChanges* class.
 Let's call it "GanttInitializer".

-In this class we are going to redefine the Seed() method to populate it with test data.
+In this class we are going to redefine the *Seed()* method to populate it with test data.
-Then we will add an entities collection into the context with the AddRange() method.
+Then we will add the entities collection into the context with the *AddRange()* method.

 The full code of the *GanttInitializer* class is given below:

 {{snippet Models/GanttInitializer.cs}}
 ~~~js
 using System;